ravinduh/react-smart-contract-ui/README.md

 9. Install metamask wallet as a extension https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn
 10. In the console you ran "npx hardhat node" there will be test wallets listed , pick one with the private key.
 Import that account to the metamask wallet
 11. Now you can enter your NRIC, connect to wallet, load and mint the NFT hosted in IPFS cloud
+12. Default env varaible are set, if you need to change please rename the .env.local to .env and change accordingly

 References
 1. https://ethereum.org/en/developers/tutorials/how-to-mint-an-nft/